-- 1. Remove the two screws (M3x5) that secure the side I/O-board shield to the display-assembly base. - 2.
+- 1. Remove the two screws (M3x5) that secure the side-I/O board shield to the display-assembly base. - 2.
 Lift and remove the side I/O-board shield off the side-I/O board. - 3.
-Disconnect the SIO-signal cable, SIO-power cable, and audio-board cable from the system board. - 4.
+Disconnect the SIO-signal cable, SIO-power cable, and audio-board cable from the connector on the system board. - 4.
 Remove the SIO-signal cable, SIO-power cable, and audio-board cable from the routing guides on the display-assembly base. - 5.
 Remove the two screws (M2.5x3.5) that secure the side-I/O board to the display-assembly base. - 6.
-Lift and remove the side-I/O board with cables off the display-assembly base.
+Lift and remove the side-I/O board with the cables off the display-assembly base.